Photon-Odderon interference in exclusive $\chi_{c}$ charmonium production at the Electron-Ion Collider: The production amplitude of -even quarkonia

-\ee Here the notation $\wcalM_{TT}$ stands for amplitude with transition from transversely polarized photon to transversely polarized axial quarkonia.
+\ee Here the notation $\wcalM_{TT}$ stands for the amplitude with transition from transversely polarized photon to transversely polarized axial quarkonia.
 In principle, both the polarization preserving and polarization flipping transition would be possible.
-However we find that the polarization flipping transition vanishes, and so $\wcalM_{TT}$ describes only a polarization preserving transition.
+However, we find that the polarization flipping transition vanishes, and so $\wcalM_{TT}$ describes only a polarization preserving transition.
 Similar notation is used for other contributing amplitudes.
-We find the amplitude when both the photon and the axial quarkonia would be longitudinal also vanishes, see App.~\ref{appendix_overlaps_axial_tensor} for more details.
+When both, the photon and the axial-vector quarkonium are longitudinally polarized, the corresponding amplitude also vanishes, see App.~\ref{appendix_overlaps_axial_tensor} for more details.